Physical Therapy School Requirements: Admission Process Guide

 After completing a bachelor’s degree, aspiring physical therapists must enroll in a Doctor of Physical Therapy (DPT) program.
 DPT programs typically span three years and provide comprehensive education and training in various areas of physical therapy.

-These programs include both classroom instruction and clinical experiences, allowing students to develop the necessary skills and knowledge to practice physical therapy effectively.
+These programs include both classroom instruction with clinical experiences, enabling students to acquire the necessary skills and knowledge to practice physical therapy effectively.

 3. Clinical Experience